SandiDiss/Crazy_Cinema/README.md

 ## Usage

 The main use of this application is that the user has the ability to select movies out of the given details.
 Also this application has an attractive user interface.
+For the splash screen the developer has created a GIF and added in the interface.
 There is a dummy login where the username and passord has been hardcoded in the firebase console.